Floer homology and right-veering monodromy: Preliminaries

 The idea behind Baldwin--Vela-Vick's proof of Theorem \ref{thm:bvv} is roughly the following: suppose that the monodromy $h:S\to S$ of $K$ is not right-veering.
 Then there is some \emph{basis} arc $a \subset S$ which is not sent to the right by $h$.
 This arc and its image $h(a)$ can be used to define attaching curves in a doubly-pointed Heegaard diagram for $K\subset -Y$.
 The fact that $h$ does not send $a$ to the right is used to find a generator in Alexander grading $1-g,$ such that the sole contribution to $\partial \mathbf{d}$ is a pseudo-holomorphic disk with domain given by a bigon from $\mathbf{d}$ to $\mathbf{c}$.
 This proves that $b(K)=1$.

-One might hope to prove the converse (our Theorem \ref{thm:main}) by similar diagrammatic means, working in reverse.
-More precisely, given a doubly-pointed Heegaard diagram for $K$ adapted to the open book $(S,h)$ and a basis of arcs on $S$, one might hope that $b(K) = 1$ implies that there is a bigon from a generator $\mathbf{d}$ as above to $\mathbf{c}$, certifying that at least one of the basis arcs is not sent to the right.
-However, this strategy fails for the reason that one can find a surface $S$, a monodromy $h:S\to S$, and a basis of arcs on $S$ such that $h$ is not right-veering but nevertheless moves every arc in the basis to the right, as illustrated in Figure \ref{fig:nonrvright} below.
+One might hope to prove the converse (our Theorem \ref{thm:main}) by similar diagrammatic means.
+Most naively, given a doubly-pointed Heegaard diagram for $K$ adapted to the open book $(S,h)$ and a basis of arcs on $S$, one might hope that $b(K) = 1$ implies that there is a bigon from a generator $\mathbf{d}$ as above to $\mathbf{c}$, certifying that at least one of the basis arcs is not sent to the right.
+However, this naive strategy fails for the reason that one can find a surface $S$, a monodromy $h:S\to S$, and a basis of arcs on $S$ such that $h$ is not right-veering but nevertheless moves every arc in the basis to the right, as illustrated in Figure \ref{fig:nonrvright} below.

+What our Theorem \ref{thm:main} ultimately shows of course is that there is \emph{some} basis of arcs for which $b(K)=1$ guarantees the existence of a bigon as above, but it is not at all clear to us how to find such a basis by diagrammatic means.